sxz1alpha/quiz-challenge/README.md

 * The quiz will start when the applicant presses the start button.

-* When the start button is pushed a countdown timer wil begin
+* When the start button is pushed a countdown timer will begin

+* The quiz will cycle through an array of questions

+* For every correct answer the user will recieve 25 points

-* For every wrong answer the timer will lose time.
+* For every wrong answer the timer will lose time 25 seconds.

-* When the countdown timer function reaches zero the quiz will end.
+* When the countdown timer function reaches zero or when the user answers the final question the quiz will end.

 * A persons score will be determined by how much time is left on the timer at the end as well as how many questions the quiz taker answered correctly.